TOEFL Practice Test

 Everything you need to know to ace the test.

-The Test of English as a Foreign Language (TOEFL) exam, which is administered by the Educational Testing Service (ETS), is used to assess the English-speaking skills of non-native learners of English, primarily in the college enrollment process.
-The test is administered via the internet and tests how strong an English speaker’s reading, listening, speaking, and writing skills are.
+The TOEFL iBT test, which is administered by the Educational Testing Service (ETS), is used to assess the English-speaking skills of non-native learners of English, primarily in the college enrollment process.
+The TOELF iBT is administered via the internet and tests how strong an English speaker’s reading, listening, speaking, and writing skills are.

-If you need some extra practice in a specific subject, click one of the subjects below to get started on a subject-specific TACHS practice test!
+If you need some extra practice in a specific subject, click one of the subjects below to get started on a subject-specific TOEFL practice test!

-The TOEFL exam contains 6 tasks and between 58 and 79 multiple-choice questions.
-You will be given a time limit of about 3 hours.
+The TOEFL iBT test contains 6 tasks and 48 multiple-choice questions.
+You will be given a time limit of just under 2 hours.

 The exam is split into four sections:

 The questions in the Reading section are designed to test your reading comprehension skills.
-You will be asked to read a 700-word passage and answer 10 questions related to that passage.
-There will be either 3 or 4 passages for you to read and answer questions about.
+You will be asked to read two 700-word passages and answer 10 questions related to each passage.

 The questions in the Listening section assess your ability to understand spoken conversations in English, including your ability to identify the speaker’s attitude/tone.
-You will be given an audio clip of a lecture or a conversation, which you must listen to and correctly answer the related questions.
+You will be given five audio clips in total: three clips of a lecture and two clips of a conversation.
+You must listen to each clip and correctly answer the related questions.
 The audio clips are each 3-5 minutes long.

 3. Speaking (4 tasks)